 As of Feb.
 25, 2021 VEBA will be working with UC San Diego Health and Sharp HealthCare to offer appointments at the following locations:

 How do I know if I’m eligible to make an appointment?
 How will I make an appointment?

-Leaders of schools in qualifying neighborhoods will receive an email from SDCOE with details on how to submit information on eligible employees to VEBA.
+School leaders will receive an email from SDCOE with details on how to submit information on eligible employees to VEBA.
 Once VEBA receives submissions from qualifying schools, employees will receive a notification from VEBA with details on how to make an appointment to be vaccinated.

 If school employees go through their health care provider to get the vaccine, how do they know if their health care provider has the vaccine available?
 Should they rely on their health care provider to notify them when the vaccine is available or should they contact them?

 Please call your health care provider or check their website for information on vaccine availability.